richardgill/issue-template-check/docs/getting-started/quickstart-nextjs.md

 }
 ```

 The `src/xata.ts` includes generated code that typically you should never touch manually.
-If you change the schema of your `my-xata-app` database, like adding a column to `Posts`, you'll want to run `xata codegen` to update the typings within that file.
+If you change the schema of your `my-xata-app` database, like adding a column to `Posts`, you'll want to run `xata pull` to update the typings within that file.

 ```
 # To update the contents of ~/project/src/.xatarc
-xata codegen
+xata pull
 ```

 ## Create a new page to output our posts